 Particular attention will be given to abstracts which include a patient perspective in their research.
 We accept any form of research including case reports, case studies and series, clinical trials, etc.

 All submitted abstracts will be reviewed by two to three members of the Scientific Committee (including at least one HCP and one patient).
 A “blind” selection process will be used, meaning that information such as name of authors, hospitals, medical schools, clinics or cities may not be listed in the title or text of the abstract.
 Their names and affiliations (institutions) will be registered separately when submitting the abstract online.

 Acceptance letters will be sent via e-mail.
 Relevant information about your abstract’s presentation including the presentation date, time, venue, presentation number will be included in the acceptance letters.
 The presenting author of the abstract must be registered for the congress.

 On-site poster requirements

 If a poster proposal is accepted by the Scientific Steering Committee, the exhibitor must arrive onsite with one (1) poster with the dimensions of A1 (420 x 594 mm) and following the standard format of: Abstract, Introduction, Methodology, Results, and Conclusion.
 Posters are not allowed to display sponsors’ logo’s.
-Selected abstracts that are submitted by September 30th 2019 (early submission) will receive free poster printing, registration fee as well as being guaranteed* a poster space.
-Selected authors that applied after September 30th are responsible for arranging their own poster and to pay for their own registration fee.
-All posters need to be sent in electronic form to EU-IPFF Summit Secretariat at email@example.com before March 16th, 2020.
+Selected authors are responsible for arranging their own poster and to paying the registration fee.
+All posters need to be sent in electronic form to EU-IPFF Summit Secretariat at firstname.lastname@example.org before March 16th, 2020.

 Please note, that no European IPF Patient Summit funds are available for honoraria or to support participants’ travel.